 Look for leads that don’t cost money.
 Find out whether your broker has contracts with some lead companies; they may have negotiated a better cut.
 When in doubt, talk to your colleagues.

-If your real estate business isn’t already booked up, these real estate referral sources are a great way to build your business.
+If your real estate business isn’t booked up, these referral sources are a great way to build your business.

-There’s one thing that makes AgentHarvest uniquely great for real estate agents trying to build their local businesses.
-There can only ever be three agents used by AgentHarvest in a given geographic area.
+One thing makes AgentHarvest uniquely great for real estate agents trying to build their local businesses.
+AgentHarvest can only ever use three agents in a given geographic area.
 However, all leads are sent to all agents in the area simultaneously.
 Real estate agents will compete with other agents–whether you secure real estate leads will depend on your response time.

 Once AgentHarvest accepts real estate agents into the program, their performance is monitored.
 A real estate business is graded on its response times, sales performance, and feedback.
 The better you perform on the platform (and the more real estate sales you close), the more leads will be funneled to you.